alkemist-17/brain-fact/README.md

 - When found an EOF, it does not affect anything.
 - The supported character set of operators is { '+', ',', '-', '.', '<', '>', '[', ']' }.
 Any other character is a comment.
 - The input must be a valid utf-8 encoded file.
-- The default size of the slice is 32767 cells.
+- The default size of the slice is Max Uint32 cells.
 - The pointer starts at position 0 of the slice.
 - Output is not necessarily done with a monospace font.
 It will depend on the local context.
 - I/O operations are done during execution, so all programs are interactive.
 - The input operation has a default, yet configurable prompt.
 - The compiler matches [] before execution, and it will report an error with unbalanced [].
 - The interpreter have some configurable features like: prompt, and slice size.
-- The interpreter does not work with negative pointers. (too much? 🤔)
+- The interpreter does not work with negative pointers. (is it too much? 🤔)
 - The interpreter will wrap around individual cells.
 - Peace be with all implementors.